Greek Fries Using Frozen Fries

 I have made Greek Fries using cut potatoes and frozen fries and… while I’m as fond of cooking from scratch as anyone… I honestly find the frozen fries to be just as good.
 It didn’t take long for my brain to process the ridiculousness of spending more time and effort on something that doesn’t taste better.

 I had always used crinkle cut fries for Greek Fries but, this most recent time, I used regular fries.
 I honestly don’t prefer one over the other – they both look beautiful and taste delicious.
 As a matter of fact, Greek Tots (using, obviously, Tater Tots) is also a lip-smacking possibility.

-This is one of those “recipes” that isn’t exactly a recipe – it’s more of a technique.
+This is one of those recipes that isn’t exactly a recipe – it’s more of a technique.
 Below are the steps – but, step carefully, it’s pretty complicated (sarcasm).

 - Bake fries as directed.

 - Top with Crumbled Feta Cheese (trust me on this one.. even if you think you don’t like Feta, use Feta, because you’re going to love Feta in this role), salt, and chopped fresh parsley.
 The tastes go together beautifully.
 When the Feta starts to melt on the hot fries… it’s just a beautiful experience, y’all.
 The parsley is also a MUST – don’t dare think of leaving it out.